What is wrong with modern Nativity scenes? What do they contain that is not Biblically correct?

 Nativity scenes show up before Christmas in countless ways and places.
 They appear in homes, on and under Christmas trees, on the lawns of churches, homes and businesses, in school plays and shopping malls, in ad campaigns, stores, and so on.
 They have become a fixture of the Christmas holiday season.
 Are what Nativity scenes display, however, the TRUTH according to the Bible?

 The likely response you would receive from most people asked if the Nativity depicts an actual historical event would be one of puzzlement.
 People have seen the scene so many times that they just assume it represents what is written in Scripture.
-Let us take a closer look at it in order to determine if what it depicts stands the scrutiny of the Bible or not.
-The ONLY places in God's word that discusses any of the details surrounding the birth of Christ are in Matthew 2 and Luke 2.
+Let us take a closer look at a common Nativity setting in order to determine if what it depicts stands the scrutiny of the Bible or not.
+The only places that discuss any details surrounding the birth of Christ are in Matthew 2 and Luke 2.

 Wise men play a pivotal role in most depictions of the Nativity, where they are shown coming from a distant land to honor a newborn King with gifts of gold, frankincense and myrrh.
 Three Magi are shown in almost all scenes, with each one bearing a gift.

 Have you ever noticed in a Nativity the size of the gifts offered to baby Jesus?
 The Magi are shown holding tiny containers that many times are held in just one hand.
 The assumption portrayed is that it was acceptable to honor the KING of Kings with what amounts to hand-held "samples" of precious goods.
-Yet we find in scripture people like the Queen of Sheba who also traveled a great distance to honor a king.
-When she appeared before Solomon, who was already wealthy, she honored him by offering 120 talents of gold (2Chronicles 9:2).
+Yet we find in scripture people like the Queen of Sheba, who also traveled a great distance to honor a king, giving Solomon 120 talents of gold (2Chronicles 9:2)!

-The wise men were high-level dignitaries within the mighty Parthian Empire who wielded considerable power and influence.
-Their status required they give gifts worthy of the person they are honoring, which in this case was the future King of all men whom they WORSHIPPED (Matthew 2:11).
-The amount of riches brough by the Magi is far more than most people think.
-Stephen Collins, in his book "The Lost Ten Tribes of Israel . . .
+The wise men or Magi were high-level dignitaries within the mighty Parthian Empire.
+Their status required they give gifts worthy of the person they are honoring, which in this case was the future King of Kings they came to worship (Matthew 2:11).
+The amount of riches brought by them is far more than what is commonly depicted in Nativity scenes.
+The book "The Lost Ten Tribes of Israel . . .
 Found!" states, "(The Magi) were not bringing just a few samples of gold . . .
-This Parthian delegation was offering tribute money to a 'king,' and therefore would more likely have brought a whole train of pack animals LOADED with gold, frankincense and myrrh" (first revised edition, pages 381 - 382).
+This Parthian delegation was offering tribute money to a 'king,' and therefore would more likely have brought a whole train of pack animals loaded with gold, frankincense and myrrh" (pages 381 - 382).